Commuting-Liftable Subgroups of Galois Groups II: Introduction

-We denote by $\Wc_{K,n}$ the collection of valuations $v$ of $K$ which satisfy the following conditions: \begin{enumerate} \item $\Gamma_v$ contains no non-trivial $\ell$-divisible convex subgroups. \item $v$ is maximal among all valuations $w$ such that $D_v^n = D_w^n$ and $\Gamma_w$ contains no non-trivial $\ell$-divisible convex subgroups; i.e. for all refinements $w$ of $v$ such that $D_w^n = D_v^n$ as subgroups of $\Gc_K^{a,n}$, one has $I_w^n = I_v^n$. \end{enumerate} Furthermore, denote by $\Vc_{K,n}$ the subset of valuations $v \in \Wc_{K,n}$ such that $k(v)^\times/\ell^n$ (resp. $\widehat{k(v)}$ if $n=\infty$) is non-cyclic.
+Consider the following three conditions concerning valuations of $K$: \begin{enumerate} \item[(V1)] The value group $\Gamma_v$ contains no non-trivial $\ell$-divisible convex subgroups. \item[(V2)] The valuation $v$ is maximal among all valuations $w$ such that (a) $D_v^n = D_w^n$ and (b) $\Gamma_w$ contains no non-trivial $\ell$-divisible convex subgroups.
+Namely, for all refinements $w$ of $v$ such that $D_w^n = D_v^n$, one has $I_w^n = I_v^n$. \item[(V3)] The group $k(v)^\times/\ell^n$ (resp. $\widehat{k(v)^\times}$ if $n = \infty$) is non-cyclic. \end{enumerate} We denote by $\Vc_{K,n}$ the collection of valuations $v$ of $K$ which satisfy (V1),(V2) and (V3).
+We also denote by $\Wc_{K,n}$ the collection of valuations $v$ of $K$ which only satisfy (V1) and (V2).
 It turns out that many valuations of interest are contained in $\Wc_{K,n}$.
-For instance, if $K$ is a function field over an algebraically closed field $k$, then all Parshin chains of divisors are contained in $\Wc_{K,n}$ and those Parshin chains of non-maximal length are contained in $\Vc_{K,n}$ (this is also true when $k$ is a ``strongly'' $\ell$-closed field -- see Example \ref{ex:prime-divs}).
+For instance, if $K$ is a function field over an algebraically closed field $k$, then all Parshin chains of divisors are contained in $\Wc_{K,n}$ and those Parshin chains of non-maximal length are contained in $\Vc_{K,n}$.
+This is also true in more general situations; see Example \ref{ex:prime-divs} for more details.